Ana Irma Rivera Lassén

-Ana Irma Rivera Lassén (born 1955) is an Afro-Puerto Rican attorney who is a current Member of the Puerto Rican Senate, elected on November 3, 2020, and who previously served as the head of the Bar Association of Puerto Rico from 2012–2014.
+Ana Irma Rivera Lassén (born March 13, 1955) is an Afro-Puerto Rican attorney who is a former Member of the Puerto Rican Senate, she also served as the head of the Bar Association of Puerto Rico from 2012 to 2014.
 She was the first black woman, and third female, to head the organization.
 She is a feminist and human rights activist, who is also openly lesbian.
 She has received many awards and honors for her work in the area of women's rights and human rights, including the Capetillo-Roqué Medal from the Puerto Rican Senate, the Martin Luther King/Arturo Alfonso Schomburg Prize, and the Nilita Vientós Gastón Medal.
 She is a practicing attorney and serves on the faculty of several universities in Puerto Rico; she currently serves on the Advisory Committee on Access to Justice of the Puerto Rican Judicial Branch.

 Early life

 Ana Irma Rivera Lassén was born on 13 March 1955 in Santurce, San Juan, Puerto Rico to Ana Irma Lassén and Eladio Rivera Quiñones, who were both educators.
 At the age of sixteen, she became involved with feminism, joining the Comité de Mujeres Puertorriqueñas (Puerto Rican Women's Committee) and then helping to found the Mujer Integrate Ahora (MIA) (Women Integrate Now) organization in 1972.
 She attended the Juan José Osuna de Hato Rey High School in San Juan and then began Hispanic studies at the University of Puerto Rico, Río Piedras Campus in 1971.
-Bored with that course of study, she changed to general humanities and graduated with a bachelor of arts.
+Bored with that course of study, she changed to general humanities and graduated with a Bachelor of Arts.
 She was one of the founders of the Poetry Workshop led by Luis A. Rosario Quiles and Joserramón Meléndez at the university.
-She obtained her law degree at the same university.
+She obtained her Juris Doctor degree at the same university.